On the Uniform Computational Content of Computability Theory: Conclusion

 \section{Conclusion}

 In this paper we have started to classify the uniform computational content of computability theory with the help of the Weihrauch lattice.
+The diagram in Figure~\ref{fig:diagram-Full} visualizes some of the reductions that we have studied.
+While the non-relativized versions of problems that do not depend on parameters can be studied in the Medvedev lattice, and in the less uniform Muchnik lattice too \cite{Sim15}, there are some significant differences.
+Perhaps most noticeable is that the problems $\DNC_\IN$ and $\MLR$ are incomparable in our lattice, whereas the problem corresponding to $\DNC_\IN$ in the Muchnik lattice is reducible to the problem corresponding to $\MLR$ \cite{Sim15}.

-While we have studied a number of relevant computability theoretic properties, we have only started to look at some of the most basic (non-constructive) theorems of computability theory.
+While we have studied a number of relevant computability-theoretic properties, we have only started to look at some of the most basic (non-constructive) theorems of computability theory.
 It is a promising new research programme to continue along these lines and to study more advanced theorems that require priority constructions and other techniques whose uniform computational content has not yet been investigated.